 If you risk going over budget, ensure that your stakeholders are regularly updated on progress.
 You may also want to consider any additional income generation such as rental opportunities or offering a market for second-hand uniforms.

-This time of year can be challenging, and there is a minefield of administration which you need to carefully navigate.
-There is so much to consider when looking at your end of year finance and reviewing your school’s budget, but hopefully this guide has provided you with some fresh pointers or new ideas that you hadn’t yet considered.
+There is so much to consider when looking at your finances and reviewing your school’s budget, but hopefully this guide has provided you with some fresh pointers or new ideas that you hadn’t yet considered.